d1vanov/QEverCloud/docs/Migration_notes_4_to_5.md

-# Migration notes from major version 4 to major version 5
+# Migration notes from QEverCloud 4 to 5

 Release 5 of QEverCloud added several major new features which required to introduce API breaks.
 This document lists the changes made and suggests ways to adapt your code using QEverCloud to these changes.